-Through this work, I aim to draw philosophical questions and creative approaches away from objects and events in their systemic regard and toward the experience of audibility that is particular to an experiential or existential disclosure—one that defies any categorical “terminus” in the objective plane.
+Through this work, I aim to draw philosophical questions and creative approaches away from objects and events in their systemic regard toward experiences of audibility particular to an experiential engagement—one that defies any categorical “terminus."
 To emphasize the objectivity of sound is to place it within scientific patterns and discourse; to emphasize the audible is to bring it back to the ineffable human questioning within fields of hearing and listening.
 In my research, I do not explore answers; I explore what brings people to certain conditions of questioning.
 I do not wish to close what sound is; I wish to open what hearing may bring.
 Here we are in explorations of narrativity, identity, agency, belief—all faculties of uncertainty that thrive in the arts of cinema, literature and communication.
-It gives rise to intriguing speculations on allegory and metaphor, moving into fields as diverse as psychoanalytical theory, normativity, cultural stereotypes and power relations.
+It gives rise to new speculations on allegory and metaphor, moving into fields as diverse as psychoanalytical theory, normativity, cultural and gender stereotypes and power relations.

-Below is a list of recent publications and conference appearances (past three years).
+Below is a list of recent publications and conference appearances.
 Please see my curriculum vitae for additional works and appearances, as well as guest lectures, workshops and collaborative teaching.

 "By conceiving of fidelity as an aural quality, James Batcho’s interpretation of Fernando’s text in the afterword makes a profound note of love less as an object of sight than a voice in the darkness, for to see is to capture and control, whereas to make out what one hears in the dark is to interpret or read in blind faith."